-- Persons eligible for other means-tested Federal assistance programs, such as Supplemental Security Income (SSI), the WIC Program, or TANF.
-The term "means-tested Federal assistance programs" is defined as Federal programs that require the income and/or assets of an individual or family to be at or below 185% of the Federal Poverty Guidelines to qualify for benefits. - Persons typically not eligible for SNAP such as incarcerated persons, residents of nursing homes, boarders, or college/university students are ineligible for SNAP-Ed.
+- 1a- Persons eligible for SNAP are eligible for SNAP-Ed.
+Additionally, persons eligible for other means-tested Federal assistance programs, such as Supplemental Security Income (SSI), Special Supplemental Program for Women, Infants, and Children (WIC), or Temporary Assistance for Needy Families (TANF) are eligible for SNAP-Ed. - "Means-tested Federal assistance programs" are defined as Federal programs that require the income and/or assets of an individual or family to be at or below specified thresholds to qualify for benefits.
+For SNAP-Ed, the threshold for qualifying an individual based on income is at or below 200% of the Federal Poverty Guidelines. - 1b- College students- While college students are not typically eligible for SNAP and SNAP-Ed, there may be circumstances where they may qualify.
+Contact your MFF Project Manager for qualifications and associated guidance.